kanefos/myeloma-singlecell/README.md

 Contents
 - .yaml
-- workbook
+- workbooks

-Input: `raw_data.h5ad`?
+Extra inputs:
-- Pre-processed/labelled identically to the Zenodo data
+- `raw_data.h5ad`?
+Pre-processed/labelled identically to the Zenodo data, does not exist in dataset
+- Validation data, raw and processed (processed is included in this dir)

-Yields Zenodo .h5ad
+Yields Zenodo .h5ad files

 ### preprocessing

+_All being input onto Snakefile_

-1. `import.R` Takes Zenodo data as input, generates processed data for analysis (must specify Zenodo DOI)
+1. `import.R` downloads data from Zenodo to local environment
+2. `process.py` generates working objects from .h5ad
+3. `abundances.R` generates `comp` and `ords` objects

-Other data
+Other input data
 - Granja CITE-seq
 - External labels?
 - TCR database (used version)
-- CoMMpass (or, omit?)
+- CoMMpass _(or, omit?)_
-- Another Zenodo, including `raw_data.h5ad`?
+- Another Zenodo for all this?

 ### notesbooks / figures